fridom-finance/FRTC/README.md

 Before running any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
 Follow the example in `.env.example`.
 If you don't already have a mnemonic, use this [website](https://iancoleman.io/bip39/) to generate one.

+Then, make sure you have yarn installes, if not, you can install it with npm:

+npm install --global yarn

 Then, proceed with installing dependencies:

 ```sh